liuyehcf/BlogSource/_posts/Linux-IO.md

 ## 2.4 Signal-Driven I/O

-Signal-driven I/O uses a signal handler to be notified when the file descriptor is ready.
+**Signal-driven I/O uses a signal handler to be notified when the file descriptor is ready.
+Workflow:**

+* The process registers a signal handler (typically `SIGIO`).
+* When data arrives, the kernel sends a signal to the process.
+* The signal handler runs.
+* The process then calls `read()` to retrieve the data.

 ```cpp
 #include <fcntl.h>